This article was last updated on 05/12/2024

 Here are the seven simple swaps to going green and maybe even growing your wealth:

-- Treat yourself to preloved fashion when expanding your wardrobe
+- treat yourself to preloved fashion when expanding your wardrobe; and

-- Switch to a Fossil Fuel Free pension to save in line with your values
+- switch to a pension plna that’s in line with your values.

 Risk warning